 Zori Castañeda, R.T.(T)

 Zori is from Bogota, Colombia.
 Zori earned a bachelor’s radiologic sciences degree in radiation therapy and is currently pursuing a master’s degree in healthcare administration at Georgia Southern University.
 She worked in healthcare for six years as a radiation therapist.
 Her career goal is to work in population health management and to foster opportunities for healthcare and public health to come together with other sectors to address the social determinants of health to help people live healthier lives.

 REACH COVID/Flu Operations Manager

 Dr. Elsie W. Smalls earned her Bachelor’s Degree from South Carolina State University, MBA from The Citadel, The Military College of South Carolina, and Ph.D. in Public Policy and Administration with a concentration in Nonprofit Management and Leadership from Walden University.
-Her professional background includes higher education administration, leadership in the nonprofit sector, and adjunct professorship in the areas of public policy and business administration.
+Her professional background includes higher education administration, leadership in the nonprofit sector, and adjunct professorship in public policy and business administration.
 Additionally, she is the Co-founder of LoMa Spoken Word and Consulting LLC, an organization dedicated to educating, enlightening, and inspiring individuals and organizations.
-Dr. Smalls has facilitated workshops, professional presentations, and keynote addresses to a variety of audiences to include public sector and nonprofit organizations, churches, high schools, and women’s conferences.
+Dr. Smalls has facilitated workshops, professional presentations, and keynote addresses to a variety of audiences including public sector and nonprofit organizations, churches, high schools, and women’s conferences.